byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 This is just a guideline, experiment and play.
 The smaller choped the pieces the better the ferment.

 **Step 4:**
-- Close the container and let the mixture **ferment for 3 months.** During the first month, gases will be released during fermentation process.
+- Close the container and let the mixture **ferment for 3 months.** It’s important not to expose the ferment to the air.
+During the first month, gases will be released during fermentation process.
 Pressure will built up in the container, release daily to avoid rupturing or use an airlock.
-Leave the cap a little lose or put a balloon over to avoid an explosion!
+Leave the cap a little lose or put a balloon over to avoid an explosion.
 A cloth with elastic is not suitable for this type of fermentation.
 Date the bin!

 **Step 5:**
 - Harvest Day!!!
 In a suitable size vessel with a suitable size strainer, separate the solids form the liquids.
 The filtered enzyme can be bottled and is ready for use.
 A portion of solids can be used as a starter for the next batch, dried and used as a powdered fertilizer, or add them to the garden compost or turn them directly into the soil.
 Even dumping them down the toilet is perfectly fine.